Van Hove singularities in the density of states of a chaotic dynamical system: Periodic operators

 from which it is clear that \eqref{eq:dispersion1} admits a real-valued solution $\lambda(k)$ for real $k$ if and only if $\Delta_L(\lambda)\in[-2,2]$.
 The function $k\mapsto \lambda(k)$ of solutions is many valued and the branches are the \textit{spectral band functions} $\lambda_j(k)$ depicted, for example, in Fig.~\ref{fig:hero}(a).

 The reappearance of the interval $[-2,2]$ in the condition $\Delta_L(\lambda)\in[-2,2]$ for solutions to the dispersion relation \eqref{eq:dispersion} is not a coincidence.
-Our objective now is to build a sequence of differential operators whose discriminants satisfy the recursion relation \eqref{eq:recursion} as well as the formula \eqref{eq:x2} for the dependence of $x_2$ on $x_0$ and $x_1$.
+Our objective now is to build a sequence of differential operators whose discriminants satisfy the recursion relation \eqref{eq:recursion}.
+Then, the appropriate formula for the dependence of $x_2$ on $x_0$ and $x_1$ will follow from the choice of $V$ in \eqref{eq:eigenproblem} (and the associated monodromy matrix).